10. Luigi Tarisio, François-Marie Pupunat (or who else)? An enigma in 4 photographs.

 Who is the character portrayed?

-On the other hand, this attitude has an illustrious precedent in the history of violin making: Giacomo II Stradivari († 1901), descendant of the famous Antonio and merchant in Milan, in his response to a letter sent to him in 1892 by Alfred Hill, who had questioned him in this regard, he had stubbornly defended from contrary hypotheses the identity of the personage painted in a painting which, preserved in the Stradivari family in Cremona since time immemorial as a portrait of their famous ancestor, had been given to J.B.
-Vuillaume and his heirs sold to the Hills.[14]
+On the other hand, this attitude has an illustrious precedent in the history of violin making: Giacomo II Stradivari († 1901), descendant of the famous Antonio and a merchant in Milan, in his reply to a letter sent to him in 1892 by Alfred Hill, who had questioned him on the subject, had obstinately defended from contrary hypotheses the identity of the character depicted in a painting which, kept in the Stradivari family in Cremona for time immemorial as a portrait of their famous ancestor, had been sold to J.B.
+Vuillaume and by his heirs sold to the Hill family.[15]
+The painting, which arrived in 1952 at the Ashmolean Museum in Oxford, is cataloged there as "Portrait of a Musician by Anonymous Italian-Cremonese (c.1570/90)".[16]

 Gianpaolo Gregori